-The second plaque commemorates Lilian Sargood (Lilian Mary Antill (née Christian)) who made a significant contribution in organising the work of the Citizens' War Chest Fund (Comfort Funds) in NSW during World War 1.
+The first plaque commemorates the death of Winifred Starling killed in enemy action during First World War.
+The second plaque commemorates Lilian Sargood (Lilian Mary Antill (née Christian)) who made a significant contribution in organising the work of the Citizens' War Chest Fund (Comfort Funds) in NSW during the First World War.

-On active service.
 In proud memory of Winifred Starling drowned in the Irish Sea when the S.S.
 Leinster was torpedoed on October 10th 1918.
 “Patriotism is not enough.
 I must have no hatred or bitterness towards any one.”
 (Edith Cavell)

 One of the first group of girls at Chatsworth.
 1921 first Old Girl President of the Union and Ex Officio member of Council.
 Donor of the Lilian Sargood Bursary.
 “Their works do follow them” Rev XIV 13.
-Presented by her school friends.

 |War Chest Executive Committee Member and Honorary Depot Superintendent||Lilian||Sargood||World War 1||Comfort Funds||Citizens' War Chest Fund||view|